 - It will eliminate the risks associated with carrying and transporting huge amounts of cash

-- Financial Inclusion – For a cashless economy to take off the primary precondition that should exist is that, there should be universal financial inclusion.
+- Financial Inclusion – For a cashless economy to take off the primary precondition that should exist is that there should be universal financial inclusion.
 Every individual must have access to banking facilities and should hold a bank account with debit/credit card and online banking facilities.
+Read more about Financial Inclusion in the linked article.

 - Changing habits and attitude – Indian economy functions primarily on cash due to lack of penetration of e-payment modes, digital illiteracy of e-payment and cashless transaction methods and thirdly habit of handling cash as a convenience.
 In this scenario, the ideal thing to do is to make people adopt e-payments in an incremental fashion and spread awareness to initiate behavioural change in habits and attitude.